 Almost all development work from 2011 until 2015 was focused on MuseScore 2.0.
 With very few exceptions, work on a feature was either completed and included in 2.0, or it was deferred with little work having been done at all.
-So 2.0 was released with almost nothing to show for any future release.
+So 2.0 was released with almost nothing in development for any future release.
 The good news here is, we have now a blank slate to work with.

 As of this writing, there have been three point releases (2.0.1, 2.0.2 and 2.0.3) since then with mostly bug fixes and a few new features where they could be added without breaking compatibility in either direction.
-The intention is that we not have a 2.1 release, and move on to a 3.0 version that adds more significant new functionality without concern about breaking forward compatibility (meaning that we will make no effort to limit development just to ensure that 3.0 scores will open in 2.0, and in fact we are quite certain they will not).
+The intention is that we now move on to a 3.0 version that adds more significant new functionality without concern about breaking forward compatibility (meaning that we will make no effort to limit development just to ensure that 3.0 scores will open in 2.0, and in fact we are quite certain they will not).
 The more new features that are added in point releases, the less important it might seem to have 3.0 sooner rather than later, but there are definitely some things we would like to see that would be likely to break compatibility.

 We still have no specific process in place for evaluating which features should be worked on or how to prioritize them.
 So far, it has worked pretty well for developers to just choose an area that interests them and work on it.
 Meaning, if any given developer chooses to work on a feature that isn't officially on the list of features being considered for the release, it is not out of the question that it would be included.
 Still, we hope to be coming to some sort of consensus on what is important and focus on the areas we agree we should address.